-Marijuana pests are one of the main reasons we see grow room and outdoor marijuana disasters.
+Marijuana pests are one of the main reasons we experience indoor grow room and outdoor marijuana disasters.

-Many of us know the heartbreak of seeing spider mite tents, spotted leaves, sucking aphids, fungus gnats, whiteflies budworms, and many other meanies plaguing our beautiful cannabis plants.
+Many growers experience the heartbreak of seeing spider mite tents, sucking aphids, fungus gnats, whiteflies budworms, and many other meanies plaguing our beautiful cannabis plants.

-Not only will you be intrigued by the possibilities of using non-toxic methods to fight bad insects, you’ll also get turned on to the idea that beneficial insects add a new layer of fun and ecology to your gardening.
+Not only will you be intrigued by the possibilities of using non-toxic methods to fight bad insects, you’ll get turned on to the idea that beneficial insects add a new layer of fun to your gardening.

-It’s like having an aquarium, except instead of fish in water it’s all these colorful insects helping you protect your buds!
+It’s like having an aquarium, except instead of fish swimming in a tank, it’s colorful insects helping you protect your buds!

-Then contact at least one of these beneficial insect companies (anonymously, of course) and ask them any questions you have about the benefits and application of beneficial insects to help you protect your plants.
+Contact beneficial insect companies and ask them about the benefits and application of beneficial insects to help you protect your plants.

-One of the most beneficial of beneficial insects is the Minute Pirate Bug (scientific name: Orius insidiosus).
+One of the most useful beneficial insects is the Minute Pirate Bug (scientific name: Orius insidiosus).

 Pirate bugs eat caterpillars, aphids, thrips, and mites.

-Along with armoring your hydroponics marijuana plants using potassium silicate and implementing the strictest possible vector controls, consider using beneficial insects as a safe and relatively effective way of battling the most common bad insects that harm medical marijuana crops.
+Along with armoring your hydroponics marijuana plants using potassium silicate and implementing the strictest possible vector controls, consider using beneficial insects as a safe and relatively effective way of battling marijuana pests.

 Take a look at the videos embedded in this article for even more ways to safely beat marijuana pests.